iron-io/django-datetime-widget/README.rst

 This option allows to place the picker just under the input field for the component implementation instead of the default position which is at the bottom right of the button.

+* pickerPositionResponsive

+String.
+Default: 'false'

+This option detects if the pickerPosition would position the picker outside the viewport.
+If it does, the pickerPosition is adjusted as follows.
+Use this option to create a responsive datetimepicker that adjusts automatically to screen dimensions (e.g. on a mobile device).

+if offset.top <= 0: change to pickerPosition from top-* to bottom-* if offset.top + picker.heigth > window.height: change pickerPosition from bottom-* to top-*
+if offset.left <= 0: adjust offset.left = 5
+if offset.left >= window.width: adjust offset.left window.width - picker.width - 5

+where 5 is the margin from the window border.

 * showMeridian

 String.
 Default: 'false'